 When to take a pregnancy test

-Wait at least a week after you’ve missed your normal period to take a pregnancy test.
-It is best to do the test first thing in the morning, when your urine (pee/mimi) is most concentrated.
+Wait at least a week after you’ve missed your period to take a pregnancy test.
+It's best to test first thing in the morning, when your pee/mimi is most concentrated.

-Carefully follow the instructions on the pregnancy test packet to make sure it works correctly.
+Follow the instructions on the pregnancy test carefully.

 A positive test means you are pregnant.